Barry Hearn: Boxing

 Hearn moved into boxing in 1987, his first promotion being the Frank Bruno versus Joe Bugner bout at White Hart Lane in October 1987.
 He offered the television rights to Greg Dyke of London Weekend Television for £200,000, who agreed to pay £250,000 because he did not believe Hearn could deliver for the quoted price.

 Hearn has since promoted many leading British and Irish boxers, including Chris Eubank, Nigel Benn, Lennox Lewis, Naseem Hamed, Steve Collins and Herbie Hide.

 Hearn withdrew his boxers Herbie Hide and Steve Collins from the High Noon in Hong Kong event at the last minute, scheduled on 22 October 1994, when promoter John Daly could not come up with the purses.
 Hearn said, "But to be honest I was very pleased with myself in Hong Kong.
 I stood my ground.
 How many others would have?"

 In April 2008 Hearn introduced the Prizefighter series, a knockout tournament featuring 8 different boxers.
 His son Eddie now manages the boxing side of the business.

+Hearn is credited as appearing in the film One Night in Millstreet.
+In the trailer for the film Hearn is seen dismissing claims made that boxer Steve Collins was hypnotised by Cult-leader Tony Quinn to not feel pain as "What a load of rubbish".